Our Best Hot Drink Recipes for Cold-Weather Adventures

 We’ve got a pretty good collection of hot drink recipes for cold-weather adventures, so I thought I’d share some of our favorites with you.

-Here are some of our favorite hot drink recipes for winter hiking, camping, and exploring, including favorite drinks for kids and hot alcoholic drinks for camping with big people.
+Here are some of our favorite hot drink recipes for winter hiking, camping, and exploring, including kid-friendly drinks, warming mocktails, and hot alcoholic drinks for the rest of us.

 A man kneels outside pouring hot chocolate from a thermos into a mug.